JavaFXpert/quantum-music-playground/README.md

-An effect of rotating a wire with an RY gate is that its probability amplitude can increase or decrease.
+An effect of rotating a wire with an RY gate is that its probability amplitude may increase or decrease.
 We leverage this effect in Quantum Music Playground by setting a probability amplitude threshold, below which a given basis state's note won't be played.
 By applying certain RY gates on one or more wires, corresponding notes may be directed not to play.
 In the the **Twinkle B** example, we're applying slight Y rotations on wires **q1** - **q3**, which has the effect of dropping out the notes on the basis states that begin with `111`.
 This is illustrated in the following image.

 <img src="./images/twinkle_lead_b_musical_sequence.png" alt="Twinkle lead B musical sequence" width=80%/>